Rdatatable/data.table/README.md

   39.  `as.data.table.matrix` does not convert strings to factors by default. `data.table` likes and prefers using character vectors to factors.
 Closes [#745](https://github.com/Rdatatable/data.table/issues/698).
 Thanks to @fpinter for reporting the issue on the github issue tracker and to vijay for reporting [here](http://stackoverflow.com/questions/17691050/data-table-still-converts-strings-to-factors) on SO.

   40. Joins of the form x[y[z]] resulted in duplicate names when all x, y and z had the same column names as non-key columns.
 This is now fixed.
 Closes [#471](https://github.com/Rdatatable/data.table/issues/698).
 Thanks to Christian Sigg for the nice reproducible example.

+  41. `DT[where, someCol:=NULL]` is now an error that i is provided since it makes no sense to delete a column for only a subset of rows.
+Closes [#506](https://github.com/Rdatatable/data.table/issues/506).

 #### NOTES